majorgamerjay/to_our_future/src/vol_1_page_15.md

 "Ohh, that's nice.
 How are you doing today?"

+*I thought Rashed and I had a pact about no-girlfriends until marriage*

 I cannot continue this conversation further while knowing that my best friend just betrayed me.
 Broke my heart.
 Ruined my life like this.
 All my love and trust into him.. all of